RTEMS/rtems-docs/eng/req/howto.rst

 For directives returning an :c:type:`rtems_status_code` use the following post-condition states.
 Specify only status codes which may be returned by the directive.
 Use it as the first post-condition.
+The first state shall be ``Ok``.
+The other states shall be listed in the order in which they can occur.

 .. code-block:: yaml